Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Two Higgs Doublet model

 The CP even gauge eigenstates can be written as

 In the general 2HDM, where no $Z_2$ symmetry is imposed on the Lagrangian, we can write the Yukawa terms of the Lagrangian as

-where $Y_{1,2}^{u,d,l}$ are Yukawa matrices and $\Tilde{\Phi}_{i}$ is defined as
+where $Y_{1,2}^{u,d,l}$ are Yukawa matrices and $\Tilde{\Phi}_{i}$ is defined as $ \Tilde{\Phi}_{i}= i\sigma_2 \Phi_i^\star$.

-It is not possible to diagonalize both $Y_1$ and $Y_2$ without assuming any particular relation.
+$Y^i_1$ and $Y^i_2$ in the above equation can not be diagonalized simultaneously without assuming any particular relation.
 We follow the prescription of~\cite{Crivellin:2015hha} and choose to diagonalize $Y^u_2$,$Y^d_2$ and $Y^l_1$ matrices, while $Y^u_1$,$Y^d_1$ and $Y^l_2$ remains non-diagonal, giving rise to the tree-level Flavor-changing-neutral current (FCNC) in the Yukawa sector.
 The Yukawa lagrangian for the neutral scalars can be written as